Hadal101dev/CBuildSystem/README.md

 "compile" - compiles the build.c into a build.h with the specified compiler. e.g. "cbs compile <compiler>" "help" - just links you here lol.

+NOTE: the build.h file comes with a utility method for building a compiler_commands.json if you need it.
+It's included in the build.c template file under the "cc" command.

 ======== CUSTOM COMMANDS ============